Note to Parents...

 As the parent of a preschooler, you probably enjoy experiencing the world through your child’s eyes as he or she explores and learns with great enthusiasm.
 And as your child’s first teacher, you can start teaching the basics of math.
 Giving your child a solid foundation in early math literacy is critical to their future academic success, not to mention how important it is to their day-to-day functioning.

-Start by showing your child how math applies to the real world and that numbers by themselves tend not to mean much. :)
+by showing your child how math applies to the real world and that numbers by themselves tend

-• Use REAL WORLD SOLUTIONS!
+- Use REAL WORLD SOLUTIONS!
 Your child will realize that math applies to his everyday life.
 This will often work to get him and keep him interested in math.

-• Make it FUN
+- Make it FUN!

-• Be SENSITIVE to your child's needs!
+- Be SENSITIVE to your child's needs!
 Make sure he knows you are willing to listen if he has a problem.
 This will help him to know that if the math work is hard, they can count on you to help him.

 Remember every child is UNIQUE and hence the best way for them to learn math depends on their innate aptitude and the level of interest that they demonstrate in this subject.
 As a teacher, I hope to nourish, develop and refine this aptitude and interest by creating an atmosphere that encourages learning and to use activities that are effective and engaging.